METHODS-Group/ProximalGalerkin/README.md

 <a name="fracture"></a>

-# Example 3: Variational Fracture
+# Example 3/Figure 4: Variational Fracture

-This example (cf. Figure 4) can be run from within `examples/fracture` using both the `DOLFINx` and the `Firedrake` Docker containers.
+This example can be run from within `examples/fracture` using both the `DOLFINx` and the `Firedrake` Docker containers.
 The `DOLFINx` code can be executed with

 ```bash